Skip to main content

 Known issues

-Cursor Extension
+Cursor extension

-• Download the extension pkg:
+• Download the extension package:

 curl -L "https://ms-vscode.gallery.vsassets.io/_apis/public/gallery/publisher/ms-vscode/extension/remote-server/latest/assetbyname/Microsoft.VisualStudio.Services.VSIXPackage" --output remote-server-latest.vsix